 As in previous years, agency directors responded to questions asking them to describe how they have created or adapted programs and assignments that utilize the skills of recent graduates.
-The most commonly reported strategies were assigning graduates to special projects (80%), assigning to leadership roles (74%), and allocating more challenging cases (69%).
+The most reported strategies were planning and policy development (73%), assigning participants to special projects (71%), promotion (67%), and allocation of more challenging cases (75%) (see Figure 12).
 These responses correlate with the open-ended comments that indicate that CWEB and CWEL graduates have more responsibility in their roles within the agency.
-Figure 14 below shows the results of these specialized tasks.
 Retention of skilled child welfare workers remains a concern with agency directors, especially when opportunities for advancement or promotion may not be available.
-In addition, job classification categories, local politics, and collective bargaining agreements all play a part in not only the advancement of skilled workers, but also the ability of the workers to utilize their skills in new arenas.
-One director voiced this concern by saying "We have found that only when a CWEL or CWEB graduate is in a non-union position, can our agency get creative with allowing the graduate 'work outside the box'."
+In addition, job classification categories, local politics, and collective bargaining agreements all play a part in the advancement of skilled workers, as well as the ability of the workers to utilize their skills in new arenas.
+Until more supervisory and upper management positions begin to be granted to CWEB and CWEL graduates, agencies will have to think of innovative techniques to keep the workforce engaged and provide them ways to utilize their new skillsets to truly promote retention.